-The views into the DRC as we went up to Bamwanjara Pass, and the rocky sections going down to Bugata camp were quite nice, but the rest of it was pretty bad mud.
+The views into the DRC as we went up to Bamwanjara Pass and the rocky sections above Bugata camp were quite nice, but the rest of it was pretty bad mud.
 The guides told us that the Margherita climb is actually easier from the DRC side- only 5 days instead of 8- but there’s no one with the know-how to run the trips over there and the current violence makes it a no-go zone anyway right now.

 Day 8: Hike Out

 We hiked past a series of waterfalls on our way back into the forest zone.
-I originally thought there would be more mud in the forest, but there’s enough leaf litter that it kind of sops up the wetness in the dirt, and the leaves stop the water from hitting the forest floor directly.
-The area above treeline has no such protection.
+The trail, protected by the forest canopy, began to dry out.
 We were able to switch back into our trail runners at lunch.
-The porters were stopping at the same place we were, so we had access to our bags.
-The rest of the trail was quite pleasant, down trail that you didn’t have to think about to walk on and through pretty forest.
+The rest of the trail was quite pleasant.
+It went down trail that you didn’t have to think about to walk on and through pretty forest.
 We saw a troop of blue monkeys, which made me happy because I stayed at the Blue Monkey guesthouse in Entebbe and I wanted to see them in the wild.

-When we reached the Rwenzori Backpackers’ Hostel in Kilembe, I handed over the schillings we’d counted out for the tip.
+When we reached the Rwenzori Backpackers’ Hostel in Kilembe, I handed over the schillings we’d counted out for the tip to Jack.
 The amount we each put in came to about 20% of the trip cost for each of us.
-We left it to the guides to distribute the tips among the porters while we awkwardly unpacked.
-I personally thanked the porter who had carried my bag throughout, and I also gave him a poncho I don’t particularly want or need.
-This was my first time using porters.
-I hoped we were doing it as ethically as possible, but still felt awkward about it.
+We left it to the guides to distribute the tips among the porters while we unpacked.
+There was a big crew and I didn’t want to distribute the money in a way that would create animosity within the group.

 RTS puts together a really good operation, and I highly recommend them for anyone going trekking in the Rwenzoris.
 The guides were knowledgeable and professional.
 The rest of the staff was also professional and helpful, although we didn’t interact with them as much.
 RTS has gone out of their way to recruit poachers to work as porters.
 Animals like the red dika are coming back as a result.
 This is a place where I felt like my tourist dollars were making a positive difference, as opposed to contributing to an overuse problem.
 However, we agreed that the ideal number of days to trek, if you aren’t climbing, is four.
 It gives you enough time to see all the different ecosystems but less time in the mud.